slondr/slondr.gitlab.io/README.md

-This is the Gitlab.com repo hosting the source code for slondr.co.nf.
+This is the Gitlab.com repo hosting the source code for Version 4 of slondr.co.nf.

 It is updated occasionally and may not accurately reflect the actual website.